franzinc/cl-imagemagick/README.md

 compose bitmap images.
 It provides powerful command-line tools to this effect, but also provides a number of APIs to make the same features available programmatically.
-Using SWIG, we have generated the foreign wrappers to the MagickWand API.
+Using SWIG, we have generated the foreign wrappers to the both the MagickCore and MagickWand APIs.

 Platforms
 ---------

-It is known to work with Allegro Common Lisp 8.2 and ImageMagick 6.5.2-Q16 on Windows and 6.2.2 on Linux.
+It is known to work with Allegro Common Lisp 8.2 and ImageMagick 6.5.2-Q16 on Windows and 6.6.3-2 on Linux.

 Dependencies
 ------------